 Remember, the higher impedance a headphone has the more accurate sound you will get.

-For small amplifier devices, you can use a headphone that has 20 to 30 ohms power, but for playing guitar amp, you need higher impedance.
+For small amplifier devices, you can use a headphone with 20 to 30 ohms power, but to connect with guitar amp headphone with high impedance is recommended.

 3. Design & Build Quality

 If you’re a professional guitarist and you play guitar in concerts or records sessions.
-You need to choose a good guitar amp headphones that allow you to wear for longer periods.
+You need to choose good guitar amp headphones that can be worn for longer periods without any issue.